Kylie Jenner Is Reportedly Spending More Romantic Time With Drake One Month After Travis Scott Split

 According to People, the Kylie Cosmetics founder and the “Nice For What” rapper have been considering becoming more than long-time friends with each other.
 The two have been spotted on multiple occasions over the past month.

 A source reportedly told the outlet that Jenner and Drake have decided to make their trips together less platonic.
-The two have been seeing each other “romantically” over the past few weeks and that a potential relationship may be blossoming in the future.
+The two have been seeing each other “romantically” over the past few weeks and a potential relationship may be blossoming in the future.
 However, another source confirmed to the magazine that the two are “just friends” and that Drake is also close friends with the entire Kardashian/Jenner family.

-Drake and Jenner first sparked romantic rumors after Jenner was seen at Drake’s birthday party back in October.
-Jenner then attended Drake’s Halloween party, and reportedly stayed later than the rest of the crowd that night.
+Drake and Jenner first sparked romance rumors after Jenner was seen at Drake’s birthday party back in October.
+Jenner then attended Drake’s Halloween party and reportedly stayed later than the rest of the crowd that night.
 The Inquisitr previously reported that Jenner and Scott went together to Drake’s birthday bash just last year.

 “Our main focus right now is Stormi,” Jenner said.
 “Our friendship and our daughter is priority.”